quarkusio/quarkus/CONTRIBUTING.md

 Restart you IDE, open the *Preferences* window again and navigate to _Other Settings_ -> _Eclipse Code Formatter_.

-Select _Use the Eclipse Code Formatter_, then change the _Eclipse Java Formatter Config File_ to point to the `eclipse-formatter.xml` file in the `ide-config` directory.
+Select _Use the Eclipse Code Formatter_, then change the _Eclipse Java Formatter Config File_ to point to the `eclipse-format.xml` file in the `ide-config` directory.
 Make sure the _Optimize Imports_ box is ticked, and select the `eclipse.importorder` file as the import order config file.